Former Democrat judge ordered to jail, dragged out of courtroom in Cincinnati

 Defense attorney David Singleton said Hunter already has endured years of uncertainty and lost her job and law license for what he called an unjust conviction and a sentence that is out of proportion.

 “I can’t believe Deters would ask for her to be evaluated.
 There is no issue whatsoever about her not being competent or understanding.
-Absolutely not,” he said, as FOX19 reported.
+Absolutely not,” he said, as Fox 19 reported.

 “She has gotten up each morning not knowing whether that was going to be the day she was going to jail,” Hunter’s attorney added.
 “I know the impact that this has had on her life.
 We believe it would be profoundly unjust and unfair and a waste of taxpayer dollars to incarcerate her even for a minute."